IdeaCentre: 2009

 In August 2009, two new series of IdeaCentre desktops were announced: the Q Series and the D Series.

 The first desktops in the Q Series were the Q700, Q100, and Q110.
 The Q700 was Lenovo's first home theatre PC, with high definition 1080p playback, digital surround sound and compatibility with an HDTV.
 The Q100 and Q110 were extremely thin desktops, dubbed ‘nettops’ by Lenovo, with dimensions of 6”x6.3”x0.7”.
 These desktops were slim enough to be mounted on the back of a monitor.
 The Q100 was also energy efficient, using only 14 watts of power when idle and 40 watts when in full use.

 The first desktop in the D Series was the D400.
-The D400 desktop was designed as a home server, offering up to 8TB of storage space, support for multiple external storage devices with five USB ports.
+The D400 desktop was designed as a home server, offering up to 8 TB of storage space, support for multiple external storage devices with five USB ports.
 An eSATA port allowed high speed data transfer.
 Additional features of the desktop included the ability to duplicate data on multiple hard disks and remote access to the server.

 In October 2009, three IdeaCentre desktops were announced: the B500, K300, and H230.
-The B500 desktop was equipped with an Intel Core 2 Quad processor, up to 8GB of DDR3 RAM, up to 1TB hard disk drive, a 23” full HD screen, and JBL integrated speakers.
+The B500 desktop was equipped with an Intel Core 2 Quad processor, up to 8 GB of DDR3 RAM, up to 1TB hard disk drive, a 23” full HD screen, and JBL integrated speakers.
 The desktop also included a 4-in-1 remote control that could be used as a motion controller for games, a VoIP handset, an air mouse, and a media remote.
 A feature that was described as unique by Lenovo was the CamSuite software, designed to keep users in the center of the web camera's focus area.

 The IdeaCentre K300 desktop was described by Lenovo as a “performance desktop”.
 The desktop included an Intel Core 2 Quad processor and hard disk drives configured for RAID.
 Another feature on the desktop was the Lenovo Power Control Switch, allowing users to adjust power utilization between energy efficiency and superior performance.

 The IdeaCentre H230 desktop was described by Lenovo as “the perfect mix of performance and value”.
-The desktop offered the Intel Core 2 Duo E7500 processor, up to 8GB RAM, and a 500GB SATA hard disk drive.
+The desktop offered the Intel Core 2 Duo E7500 processor, up to 8 GB RAM, and a 500 GB SATA hard disk drive.
 The desktop was also equipped with Lenovo Rescue System for data recovery.